India's top court defers hearing on minimum alternate tax to Sept 29

-NEW DELHI, Aug 4 (Reuters) - India’s Supreme Court postponed a hearing on whether the controversial minimum alternate tax (MAT) can be imposed on foreign investors after the government asked for more time to prepare its stance, a lawyer involved in the case said.
+NEW DELHI (Reuters) - India’s Supreme Court postponed a hearing on whether the controversial minimum alternate tax (MAT) can be imposed on foreign investors after the government asked for more time to prepare its stance, a lawyer involved in the case said.

 Initially scheduled for Tuesday, the hearing will now be held on Sept.
 29, the lawyer said, declining to be identified discussing court matters.